 Following the London, Brighton & South Coast Railway's example on the South London Line, other suburban lines in London were also converted from steam to electric in the 1910s.
-More details of this are in London's Victorian Railways, but in brief the LBSCR extended its wires to Crystal Palace and Streatham by 1912, while the London and South Western Railway converted its suburban lines to places such as Kingston and Hampton Court between 1913 and 1919.
-The London and North Western Railway opened the 'New Line' to Watford in 1911 (now partly used by the Bakerloo Line: electrification did not finally reach Euston until 1922, however), as well as electrifying its line from Broad Street (a now demolished station next to Liverpool Street) to Richmond.
+More details of this are in London's Victorian Railways, but in brief the LBSCR extended its wires to Crystal Palace and Streatham by 1912, while the London & South Western Railway (worried about competition from the newly electrified District Railway) converted its suburban lines to places such as Kingston and Hampton Court between 1913 and 1919.
+The London & North Western Railway opened the 'New Line' to Watford in 1911 (now partly used by the Bakerloo Line: electrification did not finally reach Euston until 1922, however), as well as electrifying its line from Broad Street (a now demolished station next to Liverpool Street) to Richmond.
 In all but the last case, electrification was accompanied by a dramatic rise - often a doubling - in traffic.

 One might have thought that the logic for going onto to electrify the mainstream railways would have been obvious, but after the grouping of Britain's railways into four large companies in 1923 only Southern Railways really took up this idea.
 Under the visionary leadership of Sir Herbert Walker it set out to do nothing less than convert its entire system to the new form of traction.